Last Updated: 9/24/14

 E-mail lists and newsletters

 You will be added to a Scripps Health e-mail list only if you register to receive e-mails via a form on the Scripps website, a printed form, or during a call to our Call Center at 1-800-SCRIPPS.
-You may opt-out of receiving our e-mails by clicking on the opt-out link included in every e-mail we send, or by visiting Scripps.org/unsubscribe.
+You may opt-out of receiving our e-mails by clicking on the opt-out link included in every e-mail we send.
+If you have any issues relating to unsubscribing to Scripps e-mails please contact firstname.lastname@example.org.

 Refer a friend/forward-to-a-friend functionality